yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/access-node-component.md

-# Creat and destroy nodes
+# Create and destroy nodes

 ## Create new node

-Besides creating nodes by using the scene editor, we can creat nodes dynamically in the script.
+Besides creating nodes by using the scene editor, we can create nodes dynamically in the script.
 Add it into the scene by `new cc.Node()` to achieve the whole constructive process.

 Below is a simple example: